winglang/gtm/docs/use-cases/bots.md

 0.62.1
 ```

-> As you can see, Wing is still in pre-release, so expect some hiccups and don't be shy reporting issues or get help from the awesome people hanging out on the Wing slack.
+> As you can see, Wing is still in pre-release, so expect some hiccups and don't be shy reporting issues or get help from the awesome people hanging out on the [Wing Slack](https://t.winglang.io/slack).

 Ok, now that we have the Wing CLI installed, let's create a new project using the `ai-slack-bot` quick-start: